Optimize Page Titles to Increase Your Google Rankings

 You know what’s a big deal?

-Yeah, you’ve probably heard by now that we are all at the mercy of the Google gods.
-As internet users, the results we get when we search for keywords on the web is determined by Google, and as businesses with websites, the words we choose to use in our site content is influenced by what Google tells us internet users are looking for.
+As internet users, the results we get when we search for keywords on the web is determined by Google, and as businesses with websites, the words we choose to use in our site content are influenced by what Google tells us that internet users are looking for.
 Basically, Google dominates the way we use the internet.

 Google’s Algorithm Explained